-Short of a natural calamity, few things influence our history as much as warfare: redrawing borders, killing men of influence and ending nations.
-A battle – the centerpiece of warfare – fought between two foes not only decides a victor but also deeply shape a society’s culture, thinking and religious beliefs.
-History has bared witness to countless battles, each of which has in its own way had left behind an enduring legacy.
-While by no means exhaustive, we list down 11 0f the most important battles in history, pivotal battles in history, each of which left a profound impact on the course of our civilization.
+Short of a natural calamity, few things influence our history as much as warfare: redrawing borders, killing men of influence, and ending nations.
+A battle – the centerpiece of warfare – fought between foes not only decides a victor but also can decide the war.
+History has bared witness to countless conflicts, each of which has in its own way had left behind an enduring legacy.
+We list down 11 of the most important battles in history, each of which left a profound impact on the course of our civilization.

 11. Battle of Stalingrad

 Characterized by some of the bloodiest and fiercest fightings of World War 2, the battle of Stalingrad involved more than a million personnel on both sides of the conflict.
 The battle, along with Kursk, was a watershed moment of the war, permanently turning the tides in Allied favor and shattered Germany’s reputation as an invincible military force.
 By Stalingrad’s conclusion, the Germans were dealt a decisive defeat with the 6th army completely destroyed, along with hundreds of their tanks and thousands of their artillery pieces.
 The Wehrmacht was on now the retreat, the Red Army held the initiative.